 An important thing to remember is that flax is made up of mostly ALA (alpha-linolenic acid) which is an omega 3 fatty acid.

 While that might sound good, it’s not so good for your dog because his body has to work twice as hard to convert ALA to EPA and DHA in order for him to take advantage of it’s benefits, and unfortunately, this is not easy for dogs.

 Flaxseed can also cause allergic reactions.
-Its ok if used in combination with other herbs and supplements, do not give this alone.
+It's ok if used in combination with other herbs, fish oils and supplements, do not give this alone.

 Ginger's antispasmodic property makes it a good herbal pain remedy for stomach pain, and lower back pain.
 Used topically, ginger can be made into a poultice for the treatment of muscle pains and strains.
 Ginger is also a blood thinner, which which may help reduce angina episodes by lowering cholesterol.
 The increase in blood flow helps relieve abdominal cramps and open the pelvis to bring on menstruation.
 Ginger can be used safely to treat a wide range of health problems, from simple nausea to arthritis.
 The aspect I most appreciate about ginger is what a good supporting player it is in herbal formulas.
 Ginger combines well with many herbs, improving taste and potency.
 Ginger speeds up the delivery of healthy plant chemicals into the bloodstream.